Interpuce/AurorOS/README.md

 # AurorOS

-Our lightweight, custom OS - directly from Interpuce!
+Our lightweight, custom OS made without any existing kernel - directly from Interpuce!

 ## Downloading